UPPMAX/R-python-julia-matlab-HPC/docs/julia/load_run.rst

 .. warning::
    Note that the module systems at UPPMAX and HPC2 are slightly different.
 While all modules at UPPMAX not directly related to bio-informatics are shown by ``ml avail``, modules at HPC2N are hidden until one has loaded a prerequisite like the compiler ``GCC``.

-- For reproducibility reasons, you should always load a specific version of a module instead of just the default version
+- For reproducibility reasons, you should always load a specific version of a module instead of just the default version (often the latest)
-- Many modules have prerequisite modules which needs to be loaded first (at HPC2N this is also the case for the Python modules).
-When doing ``module spider <module>/<version>`` you will get a list of which other modules needs to be loaded first

-Check for Python versions
+Check for Julia versions
 -------------------------